books

 -305.
 Transplanting Trees and Shrubs

-Chapter IX (Transplanting Fruits And Ornamentals) of this volume gives some of the essentials of transplanting of fruits and ...
+Chapter IX (Transplanting Fruits And Ornamentals) of this volume gives some of the essentials of transplanting of fruits and ornamentals in connection with ...

 -Chapter XXIV.
 Some Of The Leading Shade, Lawn, And Park Trees